 Academic dishonesty will be treated as an extremely serious matter, with serious consequences that can range from receiving no credit for assignments/tests to expulsion.
 It is never permissible to turn in any work that has been copied from another student or copied from a source (including Internet) without properly acknowledging the source.
-It is your responsibility to make sure that your work meets the standard of academic honesty set forth in the LMU Academic Honesty Policy" (see http://bulletin.lmu.edu/).
+Nor is it permissible to use artificial intelligence (AI) in your course work.
+It is your responsibility to make sure that your work meets the standard of academic honesty set forth in the "LMU Academic Honesty Policy" (see http://bulletin.lmu.edu/).